-- BT (and LQG) BT perform well for model reduction of (as of yet, simple) parabolic PDE control problems. - Robust control design can be based on LQG BT (see CURTAIN 2004). - Need more numerical tests. - Find implementations for other balancing schemes $(H{\infty}$ -/bounded real BT,...). - Open Problems: - Optimal combination of FEM and BT error estimates/bounds use convergence of Hankel singular values for control of mesh refinement? - BT modes are intelligent ansatz functions for (Petrov-)Galerkin projection-how to exploit? - Application to nonlinear problems: for some semilinear problems, BT approaches seem to work well.
+- BT (and LQG) BT perform well for model reduction of (as of yet, simple) parabolic PDE control problems. - Robust control design can be based on LQG BT (see [Curtain 2004]). - Need more numerical tests. - Other balancing schemes $(H{\infty}$ -/bounded real BT,...) can be implemented similarly [B. 2007]. - New version of LyaPack, providing MATLAB versions of described algorithms, out soon. - Open Problems: - Optimal combination of FEM and BT error estimates/bounds use convergence of Hankel singular values for control of mesh refinement? - BT modes are intelligent ansatz functions for (Petrov-)Galerkin projection-how to exploit? - Application to nonlinear problems: for some semilinear problems, BT approaches seem to work well.

-- BT (and LQG) BT perform well for model reduction of (as of yet, simple) parabolic PDE control problems. - Robust control design can be based on LQG BT (see CURTAIN 2004). - Need more numerical tests. - Find implementations for other balancing schemes $(H{\infty}$ -/bounded real BT,...). - Open Problems: - Optimal combination of FEM and BT error estimates/bounds use convergence of Hankel singular values for control of mesh refinement? - BT modes are intelligent ansatz functions for (Petrov-)Galerkin projection-how to exploit? - Application to nonlinear problems: for some semilinear problems, BT approaches seem to work well.
+■ BT (and LQG) BT perform well for model reduction of (as of yet, simple) parabolic PDE control problems.

+- Robust control design can be based on LQG BT (see [Curtain 2004]). - Need more numerical tests. - Other balancing schemes $(H{\infty}$ -/bounded real BT,...) can be implemented similarly [B. 2007]. - New version of LyaPack, providing MATLAB versions of described algorithms, out soon. - Open Problems: - Optimal combination of FEM and BT error estimates/bounds use convergence of Hankel singular values for control of mesh refinement? - BT modes are intelligent ansatz functions for (Petrov-)Galerkin projection-how to exploit? - Application to nonlinear problems: for some semilinear problems, BT approaches seem to work well.